meziantou/Meziantou.Analyzer/docs/README.md

 # MA0138: Do not use 'Async' suffix when a method does not return an awaitable type
 dotnet_diagnostic.MA0138.severity = none

-# MA0139: Log Parameter type is not valid
+# MA0139: Log parameter type is not valid
 dotnet_diagnostic.MA0139.severity = warning

 # MA0140: Both if and else branch have identical code